gcanti/fp-ts/docs/modules/Record.ts.md

 ## singleton

-Create a record with one key/value pair
+Create a `Record` with one key/value pair.

 **Signature**